Read Part 1, here.

 And why would third-raters be confident?
 They’ve got nothing to be confident about.
 More often than not, they are as characterless as the tradesmen who hawk their books.
 Reading through the biographies of celebrated contemporary authors, literary agents, commissioning editors and professional reviewers in the UK produces much the same effect as looking at their faces.
 What kinds of lives do you think these adventurers of the heart have led?
 What kind of spirit would you imagine animates their ambition to be involved in literature?
 You’d expect something of danger and depth, wouldn’t you?
 Some evidence of a meaningful life, of an inspiring character?
 At the very least you’d imagine some kind of cultural literacy amongst all these men and women of letters.
 You’d expect them to be very widely read.
 You’d suppose them to list superb authors and masterpieces of world literature as their inspirations wouldn’t you?

 But no. Sorry, no. Their lives are as narrow as their reading.15 Their attitude to culture is that of the average Christian to the Bible or Muslim to the Quran.
-They believe in it, they love it, they follow it—but they haven’t actually read it.
+They believe in it, they love it, they follow it—but they haven’t actually read it, and they certainly haven’t learnt from it.
 And why should they?
-‘Greatness’, after all, is ‘an ideological hoax, designed precisely to keep people from questioning it.’16 There is no need to acquire the culture one pretends to contribute to, because it doesn’t actually exist, only one’s identification with it—or with its shadow and complement, the postmodern minority-worshipping ideology du jour, Inclusionism.
-This is why those who actually understand their culture—above all (in the West), white, male members of working-class—have as much chance of getting a publishing contract as they do of writing for the BBC or getting an arts council grant.
+‘Greatness’, after all, is ‘an ideological hoax, designed precisely to keep people from questioning it.’16 There is no need to acquire the culture one pretends to contribute to, or the competence required to do so, because neither culture not competence actually exist, only one’s identification with them—or with their shadow and complement, the postmodern minority-worshipping ideology du jour; inclusionism.
+This is why those who actually understand their culture—particularly (in the West), white, male members of working-class—have as much chance of getting a publishing contract as they do of writing for the BBC or getting an arts council grant.

 All this explains the feeling one often gets from reading the most lavishly praised PMC (professional management caste) literature, that one is not reading work by someone who can write, but by someone who can impersonate writing.
 One gets the same feeling listening to, say, The Clash or James Blunt, or watching Benedict Cumberbatch or Timothy Chalamet.
-For the most part, the professional-management class don’t actually know what it means to live and to feel; all they know is how to impersonate those who do.
-There are notable, and noble exceptions, but these prove the rule, that the character, taste and sensitivity of the professional writer is almost entirely a carefully curated simulacrum.
-It therefore appeals to similarly hollowed out readers, listeners and viewers, who are perplexed by the bitter revulsion expressed by those who actually do live and feel.
+For the most part, the professional-management class don’t actually know what it means to live and to feel, much less to artfully write; all they know is how to impersonate those who do and can.
+The professional writer is a carefully curated simulacrum which appeals to similarly hollowed out readers, listeners and viewers, perplexed by the bitter revulsion expressed by those who actually do live and feel.
+And write.

 Uncertainty and lack of love in the act combine to create another notable feature of mediocre writers, their need for recognition.
 Naturally, all artists love (and deserve) applause,19 but if they need it, it can only mean that the work itself is not sufficient.
 The genius, unlike the second-rater, does not need other people to tell him his work is great.
 He knows he is producing quality, and he loves to do so, even if nobody ever reads it.
 The mediocrity, by contrast, is pathetically dependent on a large readership, or even a modest one, or on agents and reviewers telling her that her work is brilliant, moving, profound, whip-smart, and so on, or even, most pathetically, on the contrived enthusiasms of friends and family.20 Success of course is a wonderful sedative, smothering self-doubt, but sooner or later it wears off